 John H Lloyd Neuropsychiatry Prize

-The John H Lloyd Neuropsychiatry Prize (the Award) is awarded to an RANZCP trainee or newly qualified Fellow or Affiliate for the best Scholarly Project or equivalent research activity, focused on clinical neuropsychiatry.
+The John H Lloyd Neuropsychiatry Prize is awarded to an RANZCP trainee or newly qualified Fellow or Affiliate for the best Scholarly Project or equivalent research activity.

 Eligibility criteria

-Previous recipients of the Award will not be eligible to receive the Award on a further occasion.
+Previous recipients of the Prize will not be eligible to receive the Prize on a further occasion.

 Form of award